Dot Cotton: Euthanasia

 The repercussions of the euthanasia for Dot's character have been described as "extremely serious" as she suffered from "untold guilt and felt that she needed to be punished for the action."
 The Executive Producer overseeing this storyline, John Yorke, has discussed the storyline in a speech given at the Bishops' Conference for clergy and other ministers in the Diocese of St Albans: "Dot, as a good Christian, refused to help, until her love for her friend overcame her own fear of damnation.
 Riddled with an intolerable burden of guilt, she felt there was only one person she could talk to [Jesus] The Dot and Ethel storyline played out in over four months with many similar scenes, to an average audience of 16 million viewers.
 Dot [...] explored the full panoply of religious belief before coming back to terms with her maker.
 When Alan Bookbinder took over as head of religious broadcasting at the BBC he described EastEnders for the weeks the Dot and Ethel story ran as 'the best religious programme on television' and compared [it] to Graham Greene.
 While we felt a little uncomfortable in such exalted company, what it did show is that handled properly an audience is able to engage in, and relate to profound ethical debate."

 Deborah Annetts, CEO of the Voluntary Euthanasia Society (VES), has praised the storyline.
 In 2004 she commented, "It was a sympathetic portrayal.
 It demonstrated to a lot of people their own experiences.
 Lots of us have had conversations with someone, particularly our mothers and fathers, where they have said to us: 'If I get really ill, you will end it, won't you?'
 The Dot/Ethel storyline showed just what that conversation can entail and what happens to the other person after – the guilt and pain they have to live with."

 Such was the controversy surrounding this storyline that the University of Glamorgan uses the plot as part of their new approach to the study of British criminal law.
 Part of the law foundation course involves studying the soap opera and giving students the chance to decide if Dot Cotton's character is guilty of murder.
 The storyline is also featured in GCSE Religious Studies textbooks.
+In 2008, All About Soap included Ethel's euthanasia in their list of "top ten taboo" storylines of all time.
+They described it as one of the "taboos which have bravely been broken by soaps."